gregberns/ABTesting/ControlledExperimentsOnTheWeb.md

 It can take longer to begin the test.
 Generally, we believe the first experiment one does should be an A/B test mainly due to the complexity of testing more than one factor in the same test.

-5.0 Implementation architecture
+## 5.0 Implementation architecture
 Implementing an experiment on a website involves three components.
 The first component is the randomization algorithm, which is a function that maps end users to variants.
 The second component is the assignment method, which uses the output of the randomization algorithm to determine the experience that each user will see on the website.
 The third component is the data path, which captures raw observation data as the users interact with the website, aggregates it, applies statistics, and prepares reports of the experiment’s outcome.

+## 5.3.1 Event-triggered filtering
+One critical way to control this variability is to restrict the analysis to only those users who were impacted by the experiment (see Sect.
+3.2.3).
+We can further restrict the analysis to the portion of user behavior that was affected by the experiment.
+We refer to these data restrictions as event-triggered filtering.
+Event-triggered filtering is implemented by tracking the time at which each user first saw content that was affected by the experiment.

-6.1.2 Speed matters
+## 6.1.2 Speed matters
 A Treatment might provide a worse user experience because of its performance.
 Linden (2006b, p.
 15), wrote that experiments at Amazon showed a 1% sales decrease for an additional 100msec, and that a specific experiment at Google, which increased the time to display search results by 500 msecs reduced revenues by 20%

-6.2.1 Run continuous A/A tests
+## 6.2.1 Run continuous A/A tests

-6.2.2 Automate ramp-up and abort
+## 6.2.2 Automate ramp-up and abort
 Automatically shut-down a Treatment if it is significantly underperforming relative to the Control

-6.2.3 Determine the minimum sample size
+## 6.2.3 Determine the minimum sample size
 Decide on the statistical power, the effect you would like to detect, and estimate the variability of the OEC through an A/A test.
 Based on this data you can compute the minimum sample size needed for the experiment and hence the running time for your web site.

-6.2.4 Assign 50% of users to treatment One common practice among novice experimenters is to run new variants for only a small percentage of users.
+## 6.2.4 Assign 50% of users to treatment One common practice among novice experimenters is to run new variants for only a small percentage of users.

-6.2.5 Beware of day of week effects Even if you have a lot of users visiting the site, implying that you could run an experiment for only hours or a day, we strongly recommend running experiments for at least a week or two, then continuing by multiples of a week so that day-of-week effects can be analyzed.
+## 6.2.5 Beware of day of week effects Even if you have a lot of users visiting the site, implying that you could run an experiment for only hours or a day, we strongly recommend running experiments for at least a week or two, then continuing by multiples of a week so that day-of-week effects can be analyzed.

 “it would require over 125 days, a period we consider too long for reliable result; factors, such as cookie churn, that have secondary impact in experiments running for a few weeks may start contaminating the data.”

-6.3.2 Beware of launching features that “do not hurt” users In the face of a “no significant difference” result, sometimes the decision is made to launch the change anyway “because it does not hurt anything.”
+## 6.3.2 Beware of launching features that “do not hurt” users
+In the face of a “no significant difference” result, sometimes the decision is made to launch the change anyway “because it does not hurt anything.”
 It is possible that the experiment is negative but underpowered.

-6.3.4 Change to a data-driven culture
+## 6.3.4 Change to a data-driven culture
 “Sometimes you have to kiss a lot of frogs to find one prince.
 So how can you find your prince faster?
 By finding more frogs and kissing them faster and faster.”
 In a web world, we can integrate customer feedback directly through prototypes and experimentation.
 If an organization has done the hard work to agree on an OEC and vetted an experimentation system, experimentation can provide real data and move the culture towards attaining shared goals rather than battle over opinions.